 Kiplinger recently analyzed the affordability of housing in Jacksonville and other top 100 U.S. markets:

 - Since the last real estate cycle market peak in May 2006, home prices in Jacksonville have decreased by 9.3%.

 - Since the last real estate cycle market bottom in March 2012, home prices in Jacksonville have increased by more than 74%.

 - Jacksonville has an affordability index of 3 out of 10, meaning the metro area is one of the more affordable places to own a home in the U.S.

 Quality of Life

-Nearly two-thirds of the people living in Jacksonville rate the area as an “excellent” or “very good” place to live, according to in-depth research from Niche.com.
+Jacksonville receives an overall grade of A- from Niche.com, with high ratings for housing, public schools, family living, diversity, and nightlife.
 With the nearby beach and warm tropical climate, extensive park system, creative coastal cuisine, and craft beer scene, it’s easy to feel like you’re always on vacation.

 Key Quality of Life Stats: